aaronbloomfield/pdr/labs/lab05/index.md

 A binary search tree is a binary tree that imposes an ordering on its nodes.
 A node's left child has a lesser value, while its right child has a greater value.
 Binary search trees are useful for efficient insertion, deletion, and lookup of items with a certain key.
 As we'll see in this lab, variations of binary search trees offer different performance characteristics.

+### Tutorial ###

+Complete the [Makefile tutorial](../../tutorials/05-make/index.html).
+You will need to know how to write one for the in-lab and post-lab, since all the following labs will be compiled via Makefiles.
+There is one file that needs to be submitted from the tutorial -- you must name this file `Makefile-pizza`.

 ### Recommended Readings ###